johnfmorton/docker-build-a-banner/README.md

-# Docker: Build A Banner
+# Docker: Build a Banner

 ## About